123.07 0.00 (0.00%)

-|Bid||110.73 x 800|
+|Bid||122.99 x 800|

 |Day's Range||121.87 - 123.51|

 |52 Week Range||70.41 - 126.87|

 |Beta (3Y Monthly)||0.90|

 |PE Ratio (TTM)||253.23|

 |Earnings Date||Aug 7, 2019 - Aug 12, 2019|

 |Forward Dividend & Yield||N/A (N/A)|

-|1y Target Est||115.36|
+|1y Target Est||123.89|

 Worldpay Inc NYSE:WPView full report here!
-Summary * Bearish sentiment is low * Economic output in this company's sector is expanding Bearish sentimentShort interest | PositiveShort interest is extremely low for WP with fewer than 1% of shares on loan.
+Summary * Bearish sentiment is low * Economic output for the sector is expanding but at a slower rate Bearish sentimentShort interest | PositiveShort interest is extremely low for WP with fewer than 1% of shares on loan.
 This could indicate that investors who seek to profit from falling equity prices are not currently targeting WP.
 Money flowETF/Index ownership | NeutralETF activity is neutral.
-The net inflows of $4.05 billion over the last one-month into ETFs that hold WP are not among the highest of the last year and have been slowing.
-Economic sentimentPMI by IHS Markit | PositiveAccording to the latest IHS Markit Purchasing Managersâ€™ Index (PMI) data, output in the Industrials sector is rising.
-The rate of growth is weak relative to the trend shown over the past year, however.
+ETFs that hold WP had net inflows of $4.67 billion over the last one-month.
+While these are not among the highest inflows of the last year, the rate of inflow is increasing.
+Economic sentimentPMI by IHS Markit | NegativeAccording to the latest IHS Markit Purchasing Managersâ€™ Index (PMI) data, output in the Industrialsis falling.
+The rate of decline is very significant relative to the trend shown over the past year, and is accelerating.
+The rate of contraction may ease in the coming months, however.
 Credit worthinessCredit default swapCDS data is not available for this security.Please send all inquiries related to the report to firstname.lastname@example.org.Charts and report PDFs will only be available for 30 days after publishing.This document has been produced for information purposes only and is not to be relied upon or as construed as investment advice.
 To the fullest extent permitted by law, IHS Markit disclaims any responsibility or liability, whether in contract, tort (including, without limitation, negligence), equity or otherwise, for any loss or damage arising from any reliance on or the use of this material in any way.
 Please view the full legal disclaimer and methodology information on pages 2-3 of the full report.